cpressey/Some-Games-of-Note/article/Atari 2600 Games of Note.md

 *   common available for: Atari 2600
 *   schema: Video game
-*   status: permanently under construction

-This list is an offshoot of [Video Games of Note](Video%20Games%20of%20Note.md) which is dedicated to games for that 6502-based home system, the Atari 2600 VCS.
+This list is an offshoot of video games [of note](A%20Note%20on%20Items%20of%20Note.md) which specifically lists games for that 6502-based home system, the Atari 2600 VCS.

 These are arguably all classics instead of merely games "of note", but if so, they are somewhat on the obscure side of "classic".